A confluence of challenges cause concern

 The first trend focuses on the economic stratification of consumers and how it impacts several elements of CPG marketing, including managing premium and value price tiers, the significance of private label and value channels, convenience and range and assortment.

-The top and bottom earners will move to premium and value respectively, but it’s really the cautious middle consumers, Ma said, that will be important to retailers and brands alike.
+The top and bottom earners will move to premium and value respectively, but it’s really the cautious middle consumers, that will be important to retailers and brands alike.

 2. Global and long-distance supply chains will become more condensed, local, transparent, and cost effective